Nithin-Anand/RGB_Arduino_Controller/README.md

 ## Description

 A C# GUI and Arduino code for setting RGB values over serial for a WS8211 LED strip, connected to an Arduino.
 Allows for updating the colours of the LEDs without needing to modify, recompile and reupload Arduino code.
-Currently the program allows for the setting of (255, 255, 255) solid colour LEDs.
+Currently the program allows for the setting of RGB solid colour LEDs.

 ### Libraries Used